Samagra-Development/docs/docs/Communication - Transformer.md

   ```

 All transformers with the above implementation will be valid.
 An example adapter can be found [here]().

+## 3. Properties of a transformer

+- Transformers could call external services and wait for resposes from them to process message.
+These transformers are called `call-only` transformer.
+An example of this transformer is the PDF service transformer which calls the PDF service to check the status of queue of previous message and responds with a response containing PDF for the user.
+- All transformers need to be registered.
+All unregistered transformers will not be acted upon.
+This is what essentially adds a topic to broker on which the messages are pushed.
+Also this requires some basic config of the max time a transformer could take to process the message.
+- Scaling of transformers is done horizontally but the broker needs to know the number so tha partitions can be reconfigured.
+- Since it's part of a state machine.
+If the transformer is stuck it needs communicate to the Orchestrator to that it can be escalate.

 ## 4. FAQs